LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/web messaging/add-web-messaging-to-your-website.md

 If you are already using LiveEngage for chat, the original code snippet you implemented on your website will apply to web messaging as well - no additional action is needed.

 If you’re adding web messaging for the first time, you’ll need to grab the LiveEngage tag and ask a developer to incorporate it into every page of your website.
-For more information how how to do this, [click here](getting-started-add-the-liveperson-tag-to-your-website.html).
+For more information how to do this, [click here](getting-started-add-the-liveperson-tag-to-your-website.html).

 ### Engagement attributes